fkie-cad/amides/README.md

 in case you prefer to use SSH.

-Alternatively, you can get the repository by downloading the `.zip`-file from the repository's main page and unpack it into your target location.
+Alternatively, you can get the repository by downloading the `.zip` file from the repository's main page and unpack it into your target location.

 The `amides` package is located in the `amides` directory.
 Initial data to train and validate models for AMIDES is provided in the `data` directory.

 ### SOCBED Datasets

-The [SOCBED](https://github.com/fkie-cad/socbed) framework was used to generate benign datasets for each of the four different SIEM rule and event types that AMIDES was tested with.
-The `data/socbed` folder contains a sub-folder with a small dataset for each of the event types.
-The samples in the `train` and `validation` files of each sub-folder have already been split and normalized for the usage with training and validation scripts.
+The [SOCBED](https://github.com/fkie-cad/socbed) testbed was used to generate benign datasets for each of the four different SIEM rule and event types that AMIDES was tested with.
+The `data/socbed` folder contains a subfolder with a small dataset for each of the event types.
+The samples in the `train` and `validation` files of each subfolder have already been split and normalized for the usage with training and validation scripts.
 The `all` file holds both training and validation samples in a non-normalized format.
 The following datasets are provided:

-- `windows/process_creation` - The dataset in this folder consists of process command-lines taken from the `CommandLine` field of  Sysmon `ProcessCreation` events.
+- `windows/process_creation` - The dataset in this folder consists of process command lines taken from the `CommandLine` field of  Sysmon `ProcessCreation` events.
-- `proxy_web` - This folder contains full URLs observed in web-proxy logs.
+- `proxy_web` - This folder contains full URLs observed in web proxy logs.
 - `windows/registry` - Samples in this folder are registry keys extracted from the `TargetObject` field of Sysmon `RegistryEvent (Value Set)` and `RegistryEvent (Object Create and Delete)` events.
 For `Value Set` events, the samples also hold the corresponding `Details` value.
-- `windows/powershell` - The samples of this data set are `ScriptBlockText` field values extracted from `Microsoft-Windows-PowerShell/Operational 4104` events.
+- `windows/powershell` - The samples of this dataset are `ScriptBlockText` field values extracted from `Microsoft-Windows-PowerShell/Operational 4104` events.

 ### Sigma Rules, Matches, and Evasions